South Dakota redistricting hits the road amid GOP infighting

-SIOUX FALLS, S.D.
-(AP) — South Dakota lawmakers redrawing the state's political boundaries kicked off a three-day tour of public input meetings on Monday amid intra-party Republican bickering and competing proposals for new legislative districts.
+SIOUX FALLS — South Dakota lawmakers redrawing the state's political boundaries kicked off a three-day tour of public input meetings on Monday amid intra-party Republican bickering and competing proposals for new legislative districts.

 The House and Senate committees, both dominated by Republicans, had previously sought accord in the once-in-a-decade process.
 But as they presented divergent map proposals at a public-input meeting in Box Elder, the schism between the House and Senate was on full display.
 Each side sought to use the tour — dubbed “the redistricting roadshow” by lawmakers — to gain support for their respective proposals.